In a Nutshell: Here’s a couple of tips that may help reduce the drama as homebodies go to school.

-Having already admitted that I cry when my kids go to school, the first suggestion is to mind your own emotions.
+Having already admitted that I cried during my kids first day at preschool Granite Bay, the first suggestion is to mind your own emotions.
 Parents are powerful social transmitters of emotion to their children, and kids often look to us to see when they should be anxious, excited, or scared.
 Be careful about saying things like, “What am I going to do without you?” or “I’m going to miss you so much!”
 A child may internalize that you won’t be okay without them.
 Be cheerful, upbeat, relaxed, and excited for your child’s new experience…and save your tears for the car.

 2) Talk it out.

 Don’t fall in the “suck it up” trap.
 School is a big step for shy kids, and they are having very real emotions even if it doesn’t make sense to us.
 Talk through their concerns.
 Maybe they are worried about using the bathroom at school, or they may be concerned that you won’t be there to pick them up on time.
 Take time to dig a bit.
 Sometimes children just need to verbalize their fears and get reassurance.

 Consider practicing saying goodbye.
 This may seem silly but it is a winner for kids who do fine once you are gone, but have a hard time separating.
 When one of mine was refusing to get out of the car at the drop-off, we drove back to school later that evening.
 We had decided that big boys who go to school deserve a Chuck-E-Cheese token each morning.
 I had already picked up the tokens, and told him when he had 5, we could go play.
 We practiced giving one hug and two kisses (what he decided he needed) and saying goodbye.
 He walked to the school doors and waved.
 At home, I pretended to give him the token.
 If there was a day we had a scene at the drop-off, I took him back later that evening to practice again.
 It was a rough for a few days, but he never had another hard separation after that first trip to Chuck-E-Cheese.